 The month with the fewest muggy days in Pukalani is February, with 4.9 days that are muggy or worse.

 dry 55°F comfortable 60°F humid 65°F muggy 70°F oppressive 75°F miserable

 This section discusses the wide-area hourly average wind vector (speed and direction) at 10 meters above the ground.
 The wind experienced at any given location is highly dependent on local topography and other factors, and instantaneous wind speed and direction vary more widely than hourly averages.

 The average hourly wind speed in Pukalani experiences significant seasonal variation over the course of the year.

 The windier part of the year lasts for 3.8 months, from May 20 to September 14, with average wind speeds of more than 13.9 miles per hour.
-The windiest day of the year is June 26, with an average hourly wind speed of 16.2 miles per hour.
+The windiest month of the year in Pukalani is July, with an average hourly wind speed of 16.1 miles per hour.

 The calmer time of year lasts for 8.2 months, from September 14 to May 20.
-The calmest day of the year is January 23, with an average hourly wind speed of 11.6 miles per hour.
+The calmest month of the year in Pukalani is January, with an average hourly wind speed of 11.7 miles per hour.

 The predominant average hourly wind direction in Pukalani is from the east throughout the year.

 Pukalani is located near a large body of water (e.g., ocean, sea, or large lake).
 This section reports on the wide-area average surface temperature of that water.